drinkataco/k3s-ansible-playbook/README.md

     - `mounts` - these are any drives you want to mount to the Pi
     - `export_dirs` - directories to export with NFS

-It is worth looking at the variable files themselves to see all possible config and values.
+It is worth looking at the variable files themselves to see all possible config and values, which includes a lot of documentation in the comments.

 ### Deploying